 Anyway.
 Because of the rest and the joy and the reading, I am in a creative slipstream.
 I’m working on a substantive edit of my 70,000 words of my draft book, We Are The Culture Makers and feeling GREAT about it.
 I see it in a whole new way.
 Before, I thought it was a handbook for feminist women who want to change the world; now I see it is also for parents who want to raise free children + culture makers; and even for our workplaces.
 95% of us spend most of our week at corporate jobs so I want us to have the knowledge to reshape those cultures, too — so that we can flourish everywhere we are.

-I also have the spine of my second book, about power + power struggles in change-making coalitions + communities — the positives and the negatives…and how to capitalize on our strengths (critique can create self-awareness and reflexiveness that improves our theory and practice) without constantly committing what Susan Faludi calls “ritual matricides”. (bell hooks has grieved her experience being on the receiving end of this, too — in interviews, in Communion, and in Remembering Rapture.)
+I also have the spine of my second book, about power + power struggles in change-making coalitions + communities — the positives and the negatives…and how to capitalize on our strengths (critique can create self-awareness and reflexiveness that improves our theory and practice) without constantly committing what Susan Faludi calls “ritual matricides” and what the 2nd wave feminists called “trashings”. (bell hooks has grieved her experience being on the receiving end of this, too — in interviews, in Communion, and in Remembering Rapture.)

 So much input.
 All the ideas.
 CREATIVE SLIPSTREAM.
 I sit down to write, pour out 3,000 words…and not an ounce of it is publishable or shareable.
 It hasn’t all cohered.
 It’s all ingredients, no cake.
 (You might have noticed I haven’t written a Sunday Love Letter or any published any Instagram posts for a couple weeks.)